containerbuildsystem/osbs-docs/docs/users.rst

 behavior can be deactivated through the ``deep_manifest_list_inspection`` option.
 See `config.json`_ for further reference.

+Manifest lists can be manually pushed to the registry to make sure a specific tag (e.g., latest) is available for all platforms.
+In such cases, these manifest lists may include images from different koji builds.
+OSBS will only perform digest checks for the images requested in the current build.
+Moreover, build requests for platforms that were not built in the same koji build as the one found for the given image reference (manifest list) will fail.

 It is also possible to have OSBS only warn about any digest mismatches (instead of halting the build with an error).
 This is done by setting the ``fail_on_digest_mismatch`` option to false in the `config.json`_ file.